 Under the new regulations, property owners in the ALR will need to apply to the Agricultural Land Commission (ALC) to plant trees on properties larger than 20 hectares, if those trees are not intended for an accepted ALC farm use such as food production or agroforestry.

-These new regs essentialy allow business as usual for the appropriate use of trees on farms in BC.
+These new regulations essentialy allow ‘business-as-usual’ for the appropriate use of trees on farms in BC.
 They also allow for food production in either conventional (e.g. orchards) or agroforestry settings.
 But they put the brakes on the recent carbon-credits driven mania.
 In a recent land rush, primarily foreign multinationals, have been buying and afforesting farms and ranches in the interior of BC.
 They do this seeking to offset their emissions in Europe and the United States.
-In essence, they want to preserving their unsustainable manufacturing emissions profiles, by ripping Canadian land out of agricultural production into carbon-credit reserves.
-This trend had serious implications for the long-term sustainability of BC agriculture.
+In essence, they want to preserve their unsustainable manufacturing emissions profiles, by ripping Canadian land out of agricultural production into carbon-credit reserves.
+This trend had serious implications for the long-term sustainability of BC agriculture and food security.

 BC’s agricultural land base is far too small to remove large blocks of land to devote solely for carbon sequestration.
 Especially given that we can achieve improved food security and conservation without removing this land from production.
 With expanded use of agroforestry we can proverbially have our cake and eat it too.
 These new regulations are win for an integrated approach to land use.